The best short games that make a lasting impression

 Average time to complete: Four hours

 With Firewatch, Campo Santo condenses the events of several months into a 4 hour, lightly interactive adventure set in the Wyoming wilderness, and the results are as good as you’d expect from a story penned by the lead writer of Telltale’s The Walking Dead.
-With award-winning central performances from its two leads - Rick Sommer and Cissy Jones - Firewatch uses Ollie Moss’ striking depiction of rural America as the backdrop for a meditation on ageing and remorse.
+With award-winning central performances from its two leads - Rick Sommer and Cissy Jones - Firewatch uses Ollie Moss’ striking depiction of rural America as the backdrop for a meditation on aging and remorse.

 Looking for some other games to try out?
 Check out our list of the best free Switch games, best free Steam games, best free PS5 games, or best free Xbox Series X games you can play right now.